ChristianZ97/2025-Fall-PP/HW5/PP HW 5 Report Template.md

 - **Shared Memory**: Peaks at over 10,000 MB/s.
 - **UD Verbs**: Saturates around 2,500 MB/s.
 - **Hypothesis**: The bandwidth of `ud_verbs` is limited by the physical link speed of the InfiniBand interface (e.g., QDR/FDR) or the PCIe bandwidth allocated to the HCA.
 Shared Memory bandwidth, conversely, is bounded by the system's memory bandwidth (DRAM speed), which is typically much higher than the external network interface speed.
+- **Supplement (Bidirectional)**: The "Bidirectional Bandwidth Comparison" figure further amplifies this gap.
+While `ud_verbs` bidirectional throughput (~2,500 MB/s) barely exceeds its unidirectional performance (indicating a bottleneck at the PCIe/HCA link), Shared Memory scales impressively to nearly 17,500 MB/s.
+This demonstrates the full-duplex efficiency of memory buses compared to the hardware limitations of the network loopback.

 **Effect of Different Test Suites (Pt2Pt vs. RMA):**
 Comparing "Point-to-Point Latency Comparison" with "RMA Put/Get Latency Comparison" reveals a fascinating distinction between two-sided and one-sided communication.